Tributes paid to 10 killed in petrol station explosion as victims’ names emerge

 “Words on their own will not console someone who has lost a loved one and we have to be with them.
 We will be with them for quite some time.”

-Sinn Fein president Mary Lou McDonald, the leader of Ireland’s main opposition party, also visited Creeslough on Saturday evening, as did the country’s deputy premier, Tanaiste Leo Varadkar.
+Sinn Fein president Mary Lou McDonald also visited Creeslough on Saturday evening, as did Tanaiste Leo Varadkar.

 The political leaders later joined emergency service members and local residents for a service for the victims at a nearby church.